sourdough pizza crust

 This post may contain affiliate links.
 See my full disclosure.
 As an Amazon Associate, I earn from qualifying purchases.

-Sourdough pizza crust is simple to make a day or two ahead for two 12-inch pizzas with chewy, airy crusts that are perfectly crisp on the outside.
-Proof and shape your pizza dough balls directly onto sheets of parchment paper for easy transferring of the dough onto a hot baking stone in the oven.
+Sourdough pizza crust is simple to make for two 12-inch pizzas with perfectly chewy, airy, and crisp crusts.
+Proof and shape your pizza dough balls directly on sheets of parchment paper for easy transferring of the dough onto a hot baking stone in the oven.

 easy sourdough pizza crust pinterest image

 The recipe calls for a very small amount of diastatic malt powder.
-This is to help the crust develop and brown properly, but you can leave it out if you don’t have any on hand.
+This is to help the crust develop and brown properly.
+You can leave it out if you don’t have any on hand.

 a side view of the sourdough pizza crust with a large air bubble

-With this method, there’s no mess on a rolling pin, my oven, or even on my pizza stone, so the dishes afterward are very minimal–a win-win!
+With this method, there’s no mess on a rolling pin, my oven, or even on my pizza stone.
+The dishes afterward are very minimal–a win-win!

 Sourdough Pizza Crust Baking Schedule